azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 2. Provision another Web App to host a Web Job in the same App Service Plan and Resource Group.
 Name it something like "ChatProcessorWebJob".

-3. Configure the Web Job Web App to have Always On enabled
+3. Configure the Web Job Web App to have Always On enabled.

 #### Exit criteria

-- You can navigate to the empty websites for both deployed Web Apps using a web browser
+- You can navigate to the empty websites for both deployed Web Apps using a web browser.

 ### Task 4: Provision Service Bus

-In this section, you will provision a Service Bus Namespace and Service Bus Topic
+In this section, you will provision a Service Bus Namespace and Service Bus Topic.

 #### Tasks to complete

-1. Provision a Service Bus Topic in the same region/resource group as your App Services
+1. Provision a Service Bus Topic in the same region/resource group as your App Services.
-2. Provision an Event Hub in the same region/resource group as your App Services
+2. Provision an Event Hub in the same region/resource group as your App Services.
-3. Create a Service Bus Queue for receiving notifications of hotel guests expressing negative sentiment in the chat room
+3. Create a Service Bus Queue for receiving notifications of hotel guests expressing negative sentiment in the chat room.

 #### Exit criteria

-- Your Service Bus Topic is listed in the Azure Portal
+- Your Service Bus Topic is listed in the Azure Portal.

 ### Task 5: Provision Event Hubs

-In this task, you will create a new Event Hubs namespace and instance
+In this task, you will create a new Event Hubs namespace and instance.

 #### Tasks to complete